Gary Hall Sr.: Ophthalmologist career

 Hall graduated from the University of Cincinnati College of Medicine, located in Cincinnati, Ohio.
-He practiced as Dr. Gary Hall, MD as an ophthalmologist in Phoenix, Arizona at the Gary Hall Lasik Center.
-Common conditions he treated in Ophthalmology included Macular degeneration and Cataracts.
-Dr. Hall was a recipient of the NCAA Silver Anniversary Award for his outstanding career in Ophthalmology.
+He practiced as Gary Hall, MD as an ophthalmologist in Phoenix, Arizona at the Gary Hall Lasik Center.
+Common conditions he treated in ophthalmology included macular degeneration and cataracts.

-Ophthalmology History of Malpractice
+History of malpractice in ophthalmology

 In January 1996, Hall was ordered by the Arizona Medical Board to spend three years on probation and to pay the board $10,000 to cover the costs of an investigation, the details of which are no longer on the board's site.

-In October 1999, Hall was placed on probation for three more years and he was censured for unprofessional conduct, permanently prohibited from performing certain procedures, forced to take additional educational courses, and pay a penalty of $15,000.
+In October 1999, he was placed on probation for three more years and was censured for unprofessional conduct, permanently prohibited from performing certain procedures, forced to take additional educational courses, and pay a penalty of $15,000.
 In April 2005, the Arizona Medical Board placed Hall on probation for another five years, with the demand that he never perform surgery again.

-On October 2009, after being found in violation of the demands of the Arizona Medical Board, Dr. Gary Hall was stripped of his medical license by the Arizona Medical Board.
+In October 2009, after being found in violation of the Arizona Medical Board's demands, the board stripped Hall of his medical license.
 The Board found that Hall had been guilty of unprofessional conduct, negligence, and incompetence in his practice.

-An article from the Phoenix New Times indicates that Gary Hall has had 121 complaints lodged against him to the Arizona Medical Board since he began practicing in 1982.
-It is unknown how many complaints Gary Hall accumulated against him in 2009 when he his license was finally revoked.
+A 1998 article from the Phoenix New Times indicated that Hall had 121 complaints lodged against him to the Arizona Medical Board since he began practicing in 1982.
+It is unknown how many complaints he had accumulated by 2009 when his license was finally revoked.

-An article from the LA times cites that as of June 2000, Gary Hall had paid over $5.3 million dollars in medical malpractice claims and is listed 27 times in the federal database for medical malpractice.
+An article from the Los Angeles Times said that as of June 2000, Hall had paid over $5.3 million in medical malpractice claims and was listed 27 times in the federal database for medical malpractice.